TigerGraph-DevLabs/TG-Snowflake-Connector/README.md

-# spark-connector
+# TigerGraph-Snowflake-Connector

 ## 1. Introduction

-The project is to write the data from snowFlake into the TigerGraph.
-The goal is to import data by modifying configuration file.
+This project enables users to load data from Snowflake database into TigerGraph database easily.
+For more details, refer to the documentation page:  https://github.com/TigerGraph-DevLabs/TG-Snowflake-Connector/wiki/Snowflake-Connector-Documentation

-If you're a developer, the code is in src.
+If you are a developer and would like to look at the source code, the code is located in 'src' folder.

-If you just want to use the connector, you can find it in assets or tests.
+If you just want to use the connector, you can find the artifacts in 'assets' folder or review 'tests' folder.

 You can use QuickStart to get started with the connector.